Climate-based zucchini planting guide for St. Albert, Alberta

 Zucchini is usually a solid option in St. Albert, but this is still a crop where delays or slower varieties can narrow the margin noticeably.

-St. Albert usually gets into zucchini planting season slightly earlier than many other Alberta locations.
-That makes local site warmth more important than it would be where the seasonal margin is wider.
+St. Albert usually gets into the planting season for zucchini slightly earlier than many other Alberta locations.

 Best local strategy: Stay close to the normal transplant window and avoid giving up time early in the season.